-- ii. subject to standing order 9, include on the agenda all motions in the order received unless a councillor has given written notice at least () days before the meeting confirming his withdrawal of it; - iii. convene a meeting of the Council for the election of a new Chair of the Council, occasioned by a casual vacancy in his office; - iv. facilitate inspection of the minute book by local government electors; - v. receive and retain copies of byelaws made by other local authorities; - vi. hold acceptance of office forms from councillors; - vii. hold a copy of every councillor's register of interests; - viii. assist with responding to requests made under freedom of information legislation and rights exercisable under data protection legislation, in accordance with the Council's relevant policies and procedures; - ix. liaise, as appropriate, with the Council's Data Protection Officer (if there is one); - x. receive and send general correspondence and notices on behalf of the Council except where there is a resolution to the contrary; - xi. assist in the organisation of, storage of, access to, security of and destruction of information held by the Council in paper and electronic form subject to the requirements of data protection and freedom of information legislation and other legitimate requirements (e.g. the Limitation Act 1980); - xii. arrange for legal deeds to be executed;
+iii. convene a meeting of the Council for the election of a new Chairman of the Council, occasioned by a casual vacancy in his office; iv. facilitate inspection of the minute book by local government electors:

+v. receive and retain copies of byelaws made by other local authorities;

+vi. hold acceptance of office forms from councillors;

+vii. hold a copy of every councillor's register of interests;

+viii. assist with responding to requests made under freedom of information legislation and rights exercisable under data protection legislation, in accordance with the Council's relevant policies and procedures;

+ix. liaise, as appropriate, with the Council's Data Protection Officer (if there is one);

+x. receive and send general correspondence and notices on behalf of the Council except where there is a resolution to the contrary;

+xi. assist in the organisation of, storage of, access to, security of and destruction of information held by the Council in paper and electronic form subject to the requirements of data protection and freedom of information legislation and other legitimate requirements (e.g. the Limitation Act 1980);

+xii. arrange for legal deeds to be executed;

+(see also standing order 23);

+xiii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with its financial regulations;

+xiv. record every planning application notified to the Council and the Council's response to the local planning authority in a digital folder for such purpose;

+xv.
+Ightfield Parish Council has given delegated authority to the Clerk to make decisions on planning applications in consultation with councillors (by email/telephone).
+This does not require a public meeting and members of the public can email/telephone the Clerk of an comments for consideration.
+Members of the public are encouraged to comment via the planning portal.
+For larger or complex planning applications, if unable to gain an extension to the closing date, an Extraordinary Meeting can be called.

-- (see also standing order 23); - xiii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with its financial regulations; - xiv. record every planning application notified to the Council and the Council's response to the local planning authority in a book for such purpose; - xv. refer a planning application received by the Council to the Chair or in his absence the Vice-Chair (if there is one) of the Council within two working days of receipt to facilitate an extraordinary meeting if the nature of a planning application requires consideration before the next ordinary meeting of the Council. - xvi. manage access to information about the Council via the publication scheme; and - xvii. retain custody of the seal of the Council (if there is one) which shall not be used without a resolution to that effect. (see also standing order 23).
+xvi. manage access to information about the Council via the publication scheme; and xvii. retain custody of the seal of the Council (if there is one) which shall not be used without a resolution to that effect.

-16. RESPONSIBLE FINANCIAL OFFICER
+(see also standing order 23).

+Responsible financial officer